Harold Thimbleby

 H. Thimbleby, “Unreliability of Horizon computer ‘evidence’”, Letter, The Times, no. 74301, p.
 22 (10 January, 2024).

-5. Law — Invited presentations, exhibitions, debates, workshops
+4. Law and Regulation — Invited presentations, exhibitions, debates, workshops

 H. Thimbleby, “Avoiding Death by Computer”, Gresham College (28 September, 2009).
 Video